Medical Information Only. Always consult your healthcare provider before enrolling in any clinical trial.

 What interventions are being tested in trial NCT06232512?

 The interventions under investigation include: Haptic Device (DEVICE).
-Each intervention is being evaluated for safety and efficacy as part of this clinical study.

 Who is sponsoring clinical trial NCT06232512?